-For many online retailers, today’s shopping cart abandonment is one of, if not the leading, causes of missing sales.
-You might not believe it, but today’s eCommerce brands lose out on a combined $18 billion USD in sales revenue each year because of cart abandonment.
+For many online retailers shopping cart abandonment is one of, if not the leading, causes of missed sales.

 Shopping cart abandonment is the rate at which your customers abandon their online shopping carts before converting and completing a purchase.